 - Business primarily focuses on the finances of the team.
-The business team writes the business team, manages the inflow and outflow of money, and makes sure that all other parts of the team has enough money to achieve everything they need to.
+The business team writes the business plan, manages the inflow and outflow of money, and makes sure that all other parts of the team have enough money to achieve their goals.

 - Fabrication is the part of the team that physically builds the robot.
-This means creating a 3D model in Onshape, cutting, drilling, and manipulating metals to build the frame and body of the robot, and putting the robot’s physical parts together.
+This means creating a 3D model in Onshape, cutting, drilling, and manipulating metal parts to build the frame and body of the robot, and putting the robot’s physical parts together.

 - Electronics does everything involving the code and actuators in the robot.
 This involves putting together wiring and distributing power, installing motors and a Robo–Rio into the frame, and programming all of the functionalities of the robot.